NkiroteFay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script shnages owner and group permissions
+adding execution permissions to subdirectories only